- Last updated:

 E-waste stewardship and responsibility for collection and recycling was established by the federal government under the Product Stewardship Act 2011.
 With this program valuable materials were recycled and waste to landfill was reduced.

-Transfer stations will also accept, the non-ewaste items listed below from householders and small businesses.
+Sunshine Coast Council's transfer stations will also accept, the non-ewaste items listed below from householders and small businesses.

 - alarm clocks